Para español, seleccione de la lista

 Soldiers

-What do you know about Florida geography in 1763?
+What do you know about Florida geography in 1776?

 Cartographers are people who make maps and charts.
 They identify rivers, bays, forts, roads, and political boundaries of an area, such as cities, towns, and counties.
-Studying these documents can show us how the geography of an area changed over time.
+Studying these documents can show us how knowledge of the geography of an area changed over time.

 Directions